zowe/docs-site/docs/user-guide/api-mediation/configuration-personal-access-token.md

 :::info Roles: system programmer, system administrator, security administrator
 :::

+For Personal Access Token functionality to work properly, Caching Service with Infinispan ad backedn provider needs to be started.

 Use the following procedure to enable personal access tokens.

 1. Open the file `zowe.yaml`.